danxuhk/CMT-CNN/README.md

 }</pre>
 ## Requirements
 <p> Please first download and install this modified caffe version for CMT-CNN, and test by downloading the trained model and network definition file from <a href="https://drive.google.com/drive/folders/0ByWGxNo3TouJNFRydFptVG5RWVkthk?usp=sharing">Goole Drive</a>.</p>
-More detailed training and testing code will be made publicly available soon ...